rashakil-ds/Roadmap-Docs/Data Scientist/README.md

 - 🤖 Founder of [aiQuest Intelligence](https://aiquest.org/)
 - 💼 Works at Siemens Energy, Germany

-By following this roadmap step-by-step, you’ll gain the skills needed to succeed as a Data Scientist.
+By following this roadmap step-by-step, you’ll gain the skills needed to succeed as a `Data Scientist`.
 Let me know if you’d like additional resources or specific examples!